 MOSES performs a two-fold role of service provider towards its users, and of service user with respect to the providers of the concrete services it uses to implement the composite service it is managing.
 Hence, it is involved in two types of SLAs, corresponding to these two roles.
-In general, a SLA may include a large set of parameters, referring to different kinds of functional and non-functional attributes of the service, and different ways of measuring them.
 MOSES presently considers the average value of the following attributes:

-- response time: the interval of time elapsed from the service invocation to its completion; - reliability: the probability that the service completes its task when invoked; - cost: the price charged for the service invocation.
+- response time: the interval of time elapsed from the service invocation to its completion; - reliability: the probability that the service completes its task when invoked;

+- cost: the price charged for the service invocation.